-Combining Klonopin use with other substance abuse will result in disaster, as the dangers of both substances will be combined
+Combining Klonopin use with other substance use will result in disaster.
+Why?
+Because the dangers of both substances will be combined.

-As with many prescription abuse situations, sometimes Klonopin abuse results from an attempt to self-medicate.
-This may happen when a person has an undiagnosed mental health issue, such as anxiety disorder.
-Leaving anxiety disorder untreated is dangerous and unhealthy, but risking the addiction of Klonopin by becoming dependent on this drug to deal with the mental illness has greater risks.
+Sometimes, people misuse Klonopin in an attempt to self-medicate.
+This may happen when a person has an undiagnosed mental health issue, such as anxiety disorder, depression, PTSD, or bipolar disorder.
+Leaving any mental health disorder untreated is dangerous and unhealthy, but it is more risky when Klonopin misuse is added to the mix.

-Withdrawal symptoms of Klonopin addiction are serious, and detoxification should never be attempted alone as may be possible with other substances.
-Inpatient treatment is helpful in providing a comfortable atmosphere that can also monitor heart and breathing ability and other vital signs as a person is weaned off of the drug as rapidly as possible.
+Withdrawal symptoms of Klonopin addiction are serious, and detoxification should never be attempted alone.
+Inpatient treatment is helpful and may provide a comfortable atmosphere where vital signs can be monitored.
+A medically-supervised detox also offers the big benefit of helping a person wean off of the drug as rapidly as possible.

-Outpatient treatment is also available, and can help when an individual desires to maintain more of a presence in his or her home life during addiction treatment.
-Alternative medications might be prescribed if the Klonopin abuse was the result of a prescription treatment of a legitimate medical problem, such as chronic seizures or severe anxiety.
+An outpatient Klonopin addiction treatment program is also helpful, and can help when an individual desires to maintain more of a presence in his or her home life during addiction treatment.
+Alternative medications might be prescribed if the Klonopin use was the result of a prescription treatment of a legitimate medical problem, such as chronic seizures or severe anxiety.

 Addiction that is left untreated will take on the symptoms of any other addiction.
-Not only will there be an ever-present risk of overdose, the symptoms of addiction in itself are extremely harmful.
-If dependence grows into addiction, the following many negative results will take hold on the Klonopin users’ life.
-Drug use may take priority over family relationships, and social withdrawal might lead to depression and further anxiety.
+There will be an ever-present risk of overdose along with the symptoms of addiction.
+If dependence grows into addiction, the many negative results will take over the life of the Klonopin user.
+Drug use may even take priority over work obligations, family relationships, and friendships.
+Social withdrawal might lead to depression and further anxiety.